ablaom/Koala.jl/README.md

 [KoalaTransforms](https://github.com/ablaom/KoalaTransforms.jl): A library of common data transformations (and dependency of several of the other libraries)

-KoalaFlux (coming soon): A wrap of Mike Innes beautiful Julia implementation of neural networks, including a facility to learn categorical feature embeddings.
+KoalaFlux (coming soon): A wrap of Mike Innes' beautiful Julia implementation of neural networks, including a facility to learn categorical feature embeddings.

 At present the above implement supervised regression (todo: classification).
-To learn how to wrap your favourite machine learning code for use in Koala, refer to:
+To learn how to wrap your favorite machine learning code for use in Koala, refer to:

 [KoalaLow](https://github.com/ablaom/KoalaLow.jl): To expose Koala's low-level interface